Aliases for MFN2 Gene

 GeneCards Summary for MFN2 Gene

 MFN2 (Mitofusin 2) is a Protein Coding gene.
-Diseases associated with MFN2 include hereditary motor and sensory neuropathy via and charcot-marie-tooth disease, type 2a2.
-Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
+Diseases associated with MFN2 include Charcot-Marie-Tooth Disease, Type 2A2 and Hereditary Motor And Sensory Neuropathy Via.
+Among its related pathways are Mitophagy - animal and Pink/Parkin Mediated Mitophagy.
 GO annotations related to this gene include GTP binding and ubiquitin protein ligase binding.
 An important paralog of this gene is MFN1.

 UniProtKB/Swiss-Prot for MFN2 Gene

-Essential transmembrane GTPase, which mediates mitochondrial fusion.
-Fusion of mitochondria occurs in many cell types and constitutes an important step in mitochondria morphology, which is balanced between fusion and fission.
-MFN2 acts independently of the cytoskeleton.
-It therefore plays a central role in mitochondrial metabolism and may be associated with obesity and/or apoptosis processes.
-Overexpression induces the formation of mitochondrial networks.
+Mitochondrial outer membrane GTPase that mediates mitochondrial clustering and fusion (PubMed:11181170, PubMed:11950885, PubMed:28114303).
+Mitochondria are highly dynamic organelles, and their morphology is determined by the equilibrium between mitochondrial fusion and fission events (PubMed:28114303).
+Overexpression induces the formation of mitochondrial networks (PubMed:28114303).
+Membrane clustering requires GTPase activity and may involve a major rearrangement of the coiled coil domains (Probable).
+Plays a central role in mitochondrial metabolism and may be associated with obesity and/or apoptosis processes (By similarity).
 Plays an important role in the regulation of vascular smooth muscle cell proliferation (By similarity).
 Involved in the clearance of damaged mitochondria via selective autophagy (mitophagy) (PubMed:23620051).
 Is required for PARK2 recruitment to dysfunctional mitochondria (PubMed:23620051).
 Involved in the control of unfolded protein response (UPR) upon ER stress including activation of apoptosis and autophagy during ER stress (By similarity).
 Acts as an upstream regulator of EIF2AK3 and suppresses EIF2AK3 activation under basal conditions (By similarity).